VincentChalnot/SidusEAVModelBundle/README.md

 An attribute configured to be multiple but not a collection doesn't make any sense and will trigger an exception during the compilation of the model.

+### WARNING
+When using the multiple option, the form will automatically generate a collection form type.
+In order to allow to switch the attribute from multiple to not multiple, the standard options for the collection have been exchanged with the 'entry_options' option, meaning that if you want to pass options to the collection you will have to use the 'collection_options' option.
+The DataType will automatically provide the proper options for the form type and remove the 'collection_options' if the attribute is not multiple.

 ## Basic CRUD
 From there you are already ready to use your model in your application, you can do basically three things with your